rawnly/untitled/apps/blog/src/posts/thread-safe-queue-rust.md

 ## Testing

-In the following test, we create a new queue using the `Arc` (atomic reference count) of Rust, which allows us to share the queue instance safely between threads.
+In the following test, we create a new queue using the `Arc{:rust}` (atomic reference count) of Rust, which allows us to share the queue instance safely between threads.
 Once the threads are completed, the tests check if the queue contains the inserted elements by all the threads.

 ```rust
 ///! queue/mod.rs